aber-cs-groupten/stumblr-doc/README.md

 Previous document versions
 --------------------------
 Please note that previous document versions are in the Git commit history of this repository.
-You should be able to
+You should be able to revert to commit hash "2047349ebec61ae57fa61f9f4693e8e121e78292"

+Issue "git checkout 2047349ebec61ae57fa61f9f4693e8e121e78292" to check out original commit.
+To revert back to latest commit, issue "git checkout HEAD".